htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 All currently supported versions of CA APM and Perl will work.
 Check with [RabbitMQ](http://www.rabbitmq.com/management-cli.html) on compatible Python versions.

 ## Known Issues
-The plugins make use of a CPAN module called File::Slurp.
-If this is not installed with your distro, or cannot install it, then locate the following two lines and comment them out:
+The plugins make use of a CPAN module called File::Slurp in debug mode.
+If this is not available in your distro and would like to use it, do the following in each plugin:

-    use File::Slurp;
+    use File::Slurp; (uncomment)
-    @arrayResults = read_file(...);
+    @arrayResults = read_file(...); (uncomment)
+    #@arrayResults = do {...}; (comment)

-If you would like to install the module on CentOS/RHEL, use the following command:
+To install the module, use one of the following commands:

-    [sudo] yum -y install perl-File-Slurp
+    [sudo] yum install perl-File-Slurp (CentOS/RHEL)

-If you are on Windows, use Strawberry Perl's CPAN client or ActivePerl's PPM client.
+    [sudo] apt install libperl-File-Slurp (Debian/Ubuntu)
+    [sudo] cpan install File::Slurp (CPAN)
+    [sudo] ppm install File-Slurp (ActivePerl PPM)

 It has been reported and verified that the output from newer versions of RabbitMQ has changed.
 You will need to validate the new output against the ones used to create the plugins.
+If you are not comfortable with editing Perl code, please open an issue using the Support URL below.

 # Licensing
 FieldPacks are provided under the Apache License, version 2.0.
 See [Licensing](https://www.apache.org/licenses/LICENSE-2.0).